BLUE HORIZON 1261

 — by Ted R. Blasingame

 "It's only a sprain," the nurse told her patient.
-"No broken bones from what I can see from the x-ray.
+"There are no broken bones from what I can see from the x-ray.
 You're very fortunate it's only a torn ligament."

 Jasper held his left hand up close to his chest, his other over it protectively.
 "I don't know about fortunate," he said with a frown, "but I'm glad it isn't broken."